ivyjs/framework/README.md

 # Ivy framework
 [![Build Status](https://travis-ci.org/ivyjs/framework.svg?branch=master)](https://travis-ci.org/ivyjs/framework)

-With fast and intuitive interface, developing Ivy's nodejs applications is easy and fast.
+With intuitive interface, developing Ivy's nodejs applications is easy and fast.
 It provides you a fluent interface that you will love!
 Really high test coverege is there to ensure you that framework is stable and working as expected.

+# Why Node as a backend platform?

+If you are reading this, you have probably already decided to go for NodeJS, but if not, we will give you a few things to think about.
+First, your development cost will be much, much, lower, Node uses javascript, so even a frontend developers can find their way through.
+Its fast, and I mean really fast.
+Development using ivy reduces the required time to build your app, and allows you to do so without getting a headache.

 [Documentation can be found here](http://ivyframework.com/)